A Realtor’s guide to maximizing curb appeal – knowing exactly what to check off your list

 Summer curb appeal tips by Luke Skar

 The science of selling a home by Paul Sian

 Today’s Real Estate article “A Checklist for Maximizing a Home’s Curb Appeal” was written by Lynn Pineda.
 You’ll find Lynn selling homes in Southeast Florida in the cities of Boca Raton, Boynton Beach, Coral Springs, Delray Beach, Coconut Creek, Deerfield Beach, Margate, Parkland, Pompano Beach, Tamarac, Sunrise, Plantation and Ft Lauderdale areas within Broward and Palm Beach counties.
 Call Lynn at 954-464-1100 if you have questions about your home’s curb appeal in Boca Raton to Coral Springs and around!

-Lynn Pineda, a licensed Southeast Florida Real Estate Agent serving Southeast Florida for since 2005.
-Keller Williams Coral Springs Realty.
+Lynn Pineda, a licensed Southeast Florida Real Estate Agent serving Southeast Florida since 2005. eXp Coral Springs Realty.
 Real Estate Promises Delivered.
 You can speak with Lynn by calling/texting her at 954-464-1100 or you can email her at: LynnP@ImagineYourHouse.com if you need to buy or sell a Southeast Florida home.
 Your local, trusted professional when it’s time to buy or sell a home.
 Real Estate promises delivered.